Skip to content

 Why disability insurance matters more when you work for yourself

 For many self-employed professionals, disability risk is more likely than death risk during working years.
 That is why disability coverage is often evaluated side-by-side with life insurance planning (if you are building a broader protection plan, our starting point is how to get life insurance).
-Your goal is not to buy “the cheapest policy.”
-Your goal is to build a plan that pays when you actually need it.
+Your goal is not to buy the cheapest policy.
+Your goal is to build a plan that pays when your real-world work limitations show up.

 How self-employed disability policies pay benefits